 I know that this isn’t a completely free idea, but a box of baking soda is somewhere between $.50 – $1.00, so I’ll include it.

 Do you ever notice how your towels start to feel less soft the more you use them?
 This is usually because the fibers of the towels are starting to become coated and embedded with our personal care products and laundry detergent.
 If any of the products you use don’t necessarily use organic or safe ingredients, these are being left embedded into the fibers of your towels.

 Baking soda is dual purpose in regards to laundry.
-First, it neutralizes many chemicals and toxins that may be embedded in the fibers from products or during manufacturing of the towels themselves.
+First, it neutralizes many chemicals and environmental toxins that may be embedded in the fibers from products or during manufacturing of the towels themselves.

 Baking soda also helps to scrub and remove anything on the towels (or any laundry for that matter).
 It’s not a soap, and so it doesn’t wash the towels necessarily, so this is something I do every so often and not every time I wash the bathroom laundry.